gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

-**vst3note** is used for sending a note with a specified duration to a VST3 plugin.
+**vst3note** sends a single note with a specified duration to a VST3 plugin.
 The note is translated to a MIDI Note On channel message with a matching MIDI Note Off channel message.